 Spend some time in nature's playground.
-Surfing, snorkelling, sailing, dining, drinking and whale watching on the Fleurieu Peninsula.
-Learn more.
+Surfing, snorkeling, sailing, dining, drinking and whale watching: do it all on the Fleurieu Peninsula.

 Fun on your doorstep

 With everything from whale watching to wine and beer tasting; beautiful beaches to biplane acrobatics; the Fleurieu Peninsula is Adelaide’s coastal playground.